jackeylu/NLP_with_Java_zh/chapter6/chapter6.md

     }
 ```

+The  classify method is used followed by the application of the  bestCategory
+method to obtain the best language fit, as shown here:

 ```Java
     Classification classification = classifier.classify(text);
     String bestCategory = classification.bestCategory();
     System.out.println("Best Language: " + bestCategory);
 ```

+The output is as follows with English being chosen:

 ```
 Text: An overly sentimental film with a somewhat problematic message, but